 San Francisco Unified School District (SFUSD) educates approximately 55,000 of San Francisco's pre-school, elementary, middle and high school students at 34 preschools, 102 K-12 schools, 8 county/court schools, and 9 charter schools.
 SFUSD is one of the highest performing urban school districts in California, delivering a greater percentage of students to proficiency levels than many other urban districts.
 While SFUSD is high performing in the aggregate, we know that there are gaps across individual schools.
-The gap between high-achieving and low-achieving schools falls along class and race lines, with high-income, primarily white students out-performing to Superintendent Carlos Garcia, "The San Francisco Unified School District sees the achievement gap as the greatest social justice/civil rights issue facing our country today; there cannot be justice for all without closing this gap." (www.beyondthetalk.org)
+The gap between high-achieving and low-achieving schools falls along class and race lines, with high-income, primarily white students out-performing lower-income African-American and Latino students on many state tests.
+According to Superintendent Carlos Garcia, "The San Francisco Unified School District sees the achievement gap as the greatest social justice/civil rights issue facing our country today; there cannot be justice for all without closing this gap." (www.beyondthetalk.org)